slhck/ffmpeg-normalize/README.md

 ## Requirements

 -   Python 3.7 or higher
--   ffmpeg v4.2 or higher from <https://ffmpeg.org/> – static builds using the latest Git master are recommended
+-   FFmpeg v4.2 or higher from <https://ffmpeg.org/> – static builds using the latest Git master are recommended
 -   `ffmpeg` must be in your \$PATH

 ## Installation